Now you see it!

 Albert Haslam billed his spectacle as “Absolutely the Largest and Grandest Show the World” and three times the size of any other touring party in the country.
-In truth, it never approached the heights of the great American circuses but it was no small affair sometimes playing to a full capacity of 7000 people in a single tent!
-On occasion, the lure the circus resulted in emptied classrooms forcing schools to shut.
+In truth, it never approached the heights of the great American circuses, but it was no small affair.
+It sometimes played to a full capacity of 7000 people in a single tent!
+On occasion, the lure the circus resulted in emptied classrooms, forcing schools to shut.

 When the circus reached Exeter and Barnstaple in September 1896, hundreds flocked to see the grand parade advertising the show.
 There were 120 horses and ponies; 300 menagerie animals; 50 clowns and performing artists; and two separate bands.
 It would have been the first time that most people had caught sight of an elephant, lion, wolf or camel, but these natural wonders were eclipsed by the star of the show: a real motor-car!

 Albert Haslam was a showman and needed a showman’s car that people would marvel at.
 When parades could not be arranged, even the sight of his new Benz Victoria travelling around the streets was enough to draw large crowds.

 Exeter and Barnstaple were just a train journey away from Lapford and, despite religious opposition, some villagers would almost certainly have journeyed to see the car and the 20 dens of savage animals, if not the full spectacle of the circus show.